-The first step for negotiating with a dealer is learning what they paid.
+The first step for negotiating is learning what they paid.
 There are services online like TrueCar that allow you to look up the dealer invoice.
 You can even ask to see the invoice while negotiating.
-You'll be able to see a list of the various fees and payments they have to make while the vehicle is taking up space on their lot.
+You'll be able to see a list of the various fees and payments they have to make while ot is taking up space on their lot.
 Some of these are legitimate expenses, such as rent for the building.
-Others are financing fees and special deals that they add on top to make their potential profits higher.
+Others are financing fees and special offers that they add on top to make their potential profits higher.

-Your goal is to calculate a price that is five percent higher than the dealer's cost.
+Your goal is to calculate a price that is five percent higher than their cost.
 Take the invoice price, subtract the factory to dealer incentives, subtract the factory holdback and add five percent.

 Why five percent?
 Most businesses survive and thrive on a one to three percent profit.
 Salesmen often sell to uninformed shoppers for a profit of ten or more percent.
-Five percent is a fair offer that gives the dealership a profit without costing you more money than you have to spend.
+Five percent is a fair offer that gives them profit without costing you more money than you have to spend.

-Try to complete the deal quickly.
-You're offering the dealer a lower amount of profit than they would usually get, so they have an incentive to not waste time with you.
+Try to complete the negotiationl quickly.
+You're offering them a lower profit than they would usually get, so they have an incentive to not waste time with you.
 If you spend two hours negotiating, their profit per hour shrinks.
-Try to get the deal complete within half an hour.
+Try to get the terms complete within half an hour.
 It saves both of you time.
-In order to encourage this, make sure you have your financing secure before you set foot in the dealership.
+In order to encourage this, make sure you have your financing secure before you arrive.

 You've made your offer, so don't budge.
 They will give you a sob story about stealing food from their kids, needing more profit to survive or how little they get after the dealership takes their cut.
 You don't need to listen -- they're trying to charge you more, after all.
 They would be stealing food from your kids.

 "We don't need to lower our price.
 These are selling like hotcakes.
 Other people will pay more than you will, and you'll lose out."
 No, you won't!
-You will go to another dealership and give them your fair five percent profits.
+You will go elsewhere and give them your fair five percent profits.
 Always be prepared to walk away.

-"The deal is only good today.
+"This offer is only good today.
 There are other buyers looking at this, and my price today is lower than it will be tomorrow."
 Wrong!
-Other people looked at it, showed interest, saw the dealership price and walked away.
+Other people looked at it, showed interest, saw the price and walked away.
 They may be back tomorrow, or they may not be back at all.
 You have an offer on the table.
 They might tell you their good price will be gone tomorrow.
 You can tell them so is your offer.
-You're under no obligation to purchase from them, and you can get your better deal elsewhere.
+You're under no obligation to purchase from them, and you can get your better opportunity elsewhere.

 "We'll beat any other dealer's price, or we'll give you X amount of money!"
 Of course, they will.
 You just need written paperwork from that other dealership.
-So why not just buy it for the better deal at that other dealership?
-Even if you do bring in the paperwork, they might find a tiny detail to claim the vehicles are different enough to void the deal.
+So why not just buy it for the better price at that other location?
+Even if you do bring in the paperwork, they might find a tiny detail to claim the vehicles are different enough to void the offer.